trussworks/Engineering-Playbook/infrasec/tutorials/atlantis.md

 We don't have to make concrete decisions on all implementation facets before we begin, but we should make some decisions on

 1. How to **_configure_** the Atlantis server, and
-2. How to **_integrate_** Atlantis' resources into our existing structure
+2. How to **_integrate_** Atlantis' resources into our existing structure.

 ### Configuration Options

 As of the time of this publication, there are [3 ways to configure Atlantis](https://www.runatlantis.io/docs/configuring-atlantis.html).
 Step one is looking at our project's configuration and deciding which way to implement our Atlantis server.
 The [Atlantis docs](https://www.runatlantis.io/docs/server-configuration.html) summarize our options.
-We can use

 * command line flags
 * environment variables
 * a config file, or
 * a mix of all three

 As an example, Truss' [legendary waddle](https://github.com/trussworks/legendary-waddle) repo uses a combination of [environment variables](https://github.com/trussworks/legendary-waddle/blob/d896c9efb00bf2fb6ca0bf883747852d1851840b/trussworks-prod/atlantis-prod/main.tf#L85-L102) and [repo-level `atlantis.yaml` files](https://github.com/trussworks/legendary-waddle/blob/master/atlantis.yaml).
+In general, we only want to use environment variables and a config file.
+However it's good to know we can use command line flags for certain [workarounds](#github-troubleshooting).

 We'll want to decide which accounts to place Atlantis in before we begin, as well as have a general idea of which server configuration method(s) we want to use.